Must-do Things to do on Phillip Island

 I discovered Phillip Island on a longer road trip to Wilsons Prom.
 There are loads of fun things to do on Phillip Island, but 5 of them are absolute musts and I’m sharing them with you.
 This small island is a 90 minutes drive from Melbourne, and you can easily get there by bus or by car, as it is connected to the mainland through a bridge in San Remo.
 If you plan a road trip to Phillip Island, make sure you book your car well in advance.

-To compare deals and book rental cars in Australia click the button below.
+Click the button below to compare deals and book rental cars in Australia.

 See Little Penguins at the Penguin Parade